openstack/ansible-hardening/doc/source/index.rst

 Security hardening for openstack-ansible
 ========================================

-`Work in progress -- this role is in the early stages of development.`

 The openstack-ansible-security role provides security hardening for `OpenStack`_ environments deployed with `openstack-ansible`_.
 The role has multiple goals:

-* Provide additional security in a highly configurable, integrated way
+* Provide additional security in a highly configurable, integrated way without disrupting a production OpenStack environment.
-* Make it easier for organizations to meet the requirements of compliance programs, such as `Payment Card Industry Data Security Standard (PCI-DSS)`_
+* Make it easier for organizations to meet the requirements of compliance programs, such as `Payment Card Industry Data Security Standard (PCI-DSS)`_.
 * Document all changes to allow deployers to make educated decisions on which security configuration changes to apply.